 As long as I had all my beading materials out, I decided to redo a bracelet I had made for Little Chick months ago.
 It seemed a little tight back then so I wanted to make it bigger.
 The original just had a knot to bring the two ends together.
 This time, I added a toggle clasp (has a loop and a bar) to make it a little easier to put on but I still used elastic cording for the bracelet so it stays on.

 It has a bead for Papa, Mama, Little Chick, one for each of her grandparents, and one for each aunt and uncle – including the ones that are no longer with us.

 There are two problems though.
 We don’t have a bead for Grandpa N. I somehow missed him.
-And the males from my family are backwards!
+And the males from my family are backward!
 “Da” and Uncle Eric’s beads face the opposite direction.
-Papa said maybe all of his family were the ones backwards 🙂 Well, I’m sure this bracelet won’t last long – either it will come apart, she’ll outgrow it, or we’ll have enough family changes that I’ll be bothered enough to change it.
+Papa said maybe all of his family were the ones backward 🙂 Well, I’m sure this bracelet won’t last long – either it will come apart, she’ll outgrow it, or we’ll have enough family changes that I’ll be bothered enough to change it.
 Next time, I’ll have to pay more attention to which direction the letters face.

 Ok, three problems.
 I just realized that I used plain, non-lettered beads for those that have departed.
 Hmm … that could be a problem since the three from our family are also non-lettered!
 Ack!
 I hope we’re around for a while.

 Maybe I should just ask Little Chick to wave her (new) magic wand and fix it.